-Once you know what your regular bills and expenses are, it’s a good idea to reexamine them to see if there’s anything that you can do about making them just that little bit easier to deal with.
-The truth is that most people are paying far more for things like insurance, utility bills and all of the other possible regular bills that they take for granted.
+Once you know what your regular bills and expenses are, reexamine them to see if there’s anything that you can do to make them more manageable.
+The truth is that most people are paying far more for things like insurance, utility bills, and all of the other possible regular accounts that they take for granted.

-Most companies have a tendency to assume that you’re going to want to avoid having to shop around for the best deal time and time again, which is generally true, which means that they often will raise their prices bit by bit, not enough so that you notice, but enough so that after a year you’re paying far more than you initially expected.
+Most companies tend to assume that you’re going to want to avoid having to shop around for the best deal time and time again, which is generally true, which means that they often will raise their prices bit by bit, not enough so that you notice, but enough so that after a year you’re paying far more than you initially expected.

-Of course, the key to avoiding this is simply to be willing to put in that little bit of extra effort to find the best deal out there.
-If you let your current providers know that you’re planning on changing to get a better deal, it’s pretty likely that they will offer you a lower price in a bid to try and keep you.
+Of course, the key to avoiding this is to put in that little bit of extra effort to find the best deal out there.
+If you let your current providers know that you’re planning on changing to get a better deal, they will likely offer you a lower price to try and keep you.